Should You Brave Remortgaging In 2023? | Contact Connect

 The Resolution Foundation has warned that the UK faces a “mortgage crunch” due to rising interest rates.
 This is because many people who are currently on fixed-rate mortgages will come to the end of their deals in the next few years, and they will be faced with higher interest rates when they remortgage.
 This could make it difficult for some people to afford their mortgage payments, leading to increased repossessions.

 If you are currently on a fixed-rate mortgage, it is essential to consider what you will do when your deal ends.
 Consider fixing your rate for a longer period of time, or you may want to switch to a variable-rate mortgage.
-However, it is important to research and compare different deals before making a decision.
+However, it is important to research and compare different deals before deciding.

 What’s happening to UK mortgage rates?